Saga-UGA/drupal_webpage_from_hal/README.md

-# Drupal modudle to include an html list of publications from Hal directly in your website #
+# Drupal module to include an html list of publications from Hal directly in your website #

 ## How does it works ? ##